Chapter 1 : Unraveling

 She narrowed her eyes.
 "Don't you dare patronize me."

 Scorpius pressed his lips together, frustrated.
-"One day you'll understand."
+"One day, you'll understand."
 With those words, he went back to his writing and didn't look up again.

 They went through summer in stasis.
 Rose stayed at home.
-Scorpius went to his pre-apprenticeship.
-They owled letters for the first month, but it stopped abruptly.
-When Rose saw him again at the train station, she saw him with Sylvia.
+Scorpius went to his summer Ministry job.
+They owled letters in June, but it stopped abruptly by July.
+When Rose saw him again at the train station, he was holding hands with Sylvia.
 They had been dating for the past month.

 "How do I make you happy?" she asked one day after class.

 He gathered his books.
 "It's not how we're supposed to be."

 "Yeah, we've got something better right?"
 She gave him loaded questions because they made her feel better.